CoboVault/cobo-vault-docs/hardware/README.md

 This list contains all the materials used in the production of Cobo Vault Essential and Pro.

 ## Important Notices
-No promises that these files are 100% current because we do make quality improvements.
+Cobo retains sole copyright of these files and all design elements of Cobo Vault Essential and Pro.
-Copyright of these files, and all design elements of the Cobo Vault Pro/Essential remain with Cobo.
+As part of making quality improvements, we will constantly update this schematic and it may not be current.
-This information is for research and testing purposes only no warranties.
+The above information is for research and testing purposes only and includes no warranties.
 Cobo does not grant license of this information for commercial use.